 These steps will set up your team with shared data (so you can all agree on and watch your progress towards goals), a shared calendar with important dates of deadlines and campaigns to be on the same page, and uniform reports to keep your branding tight.

-Tight communication and sharing of insights will also help you can scale faster as you have your processes in place and everyone knows what area to specialize in.
+Tight communication and sharing of insights will also help you to scale faster as you have your processes in place and everyone knows what area to specialize in.